-The high reliability process reduces the number of serious safety events by reducing human errors and improving system reliability.
+High reliability reduces the number of serious safety events by reducing human errors and improving system reliability.
 Through extensive training and hands-on interactive workshops, hospital leaders are developing skills and learning to use practical tools that will enable them to create a culture of safety and fix systemic problems that lead to patient harm, decreasing events of preventable harm.

 Through its Patient Safety Organization (PSO), CHA is providing leadership and resources for ongoing improvement activities.

 CHA's Towards Excellence in Care (TEIC) program provides facilities with quality improvement services through data collection and analysis of clinical processes and outcomes.